From Norwich to Singapore, we are committed to ensuring our people are a reflection of the customers and communities we serve.

 Gathering diversity insights from our employees helps us to provide support to those from minority backgrounds and learn how, where and when we need to intervene.

-Through the success of our #ThisIsMe campaign, we have reached our initial target to have 50% of employees’ diversity & inclusion data recorded by 2020.
+Through the success of our #ThisIsMe campaign, we are close to reaching our initial target to have 50% of employees’ diversity & inclusion data recorded by 2020.